 Privately-placed equity and debt securities and other investments would require the IRA owner to meet certain minimum financial, educational or licensing requirements.
 For example, the legislation would prohibit IRAs from holding unregistered investments that are offered to accredited investors, like equity or debt investments in small businesses or investments in private funds.

-What is the most concerning for investors and financial professionals in the alternative investment space is that the proposal practically forces taxpayers to only invest in things that are traded on public exchanges.
+What is the most concerning for investors and financial professionals in the alternative investment space is the proposal practically forces taxpayers to only invest in assets traded on public exchanges.

 The bill would prohibit IRA owners from investing in (1) non-publicly traded entities in which the IRA owner and related entities (including the IRA itself) own more than a 10% interest or (2) any entity in which the IRA owner is an officer or director, regardless of ownership percentage.
 By way of example, single-member limited liability companies or any investment in an entity in which an individual is a director or officer could no longer be held in an IRA.
 IRAs holding any of the above investments would lose all of the tax advantages previously available to the IRA.